jerrylin96/CIDRSimilarityExercise/README.md

 The input for the final function, pepper, is a list of blocks of IP addresses in CIDR notation in character string format.
 The output is the plot.

+In addition to taking in a list of blocks as an input, pepper also takes in a random string as it's second argument (so as to distinguish the graphs from each other).

 An example input list would look like:

 [[1]]